Liner notes

 Cairns, David.
 Liner notes to Hector Berlioz.
 The Complete Works.
 Warner Classics 190295519414, 2019.
 Compact disc.

-• See this brief note in the Chicago Manual Q&A section, and Manual 14.263.
+• Liner notes are not mentioned in the Chicago Manual of Style itself.
+See this brief note on liner notes in the Q&A section and Manual 14.163 for citing Musical Recordings.
+Liner notes accompanying a sound recording may also be treated like a preface to a book.
+See Manual 14.12.
 Please check with your lecturer if you are unsure of how to deal with citation of liner notes.

 • Include any information about the work that is relevant, including performers, conductors, performance dates, medium and publisher details.

 • For the date, include the date of the recording, the copyright date or published date included with the recording.
-If a date cannot be found consult a library catalog or other resource; citations without a date are generally unacceptable.
+If a date cannot be found, consult a library catalogue or other resource.
+Citations without a date are generally unacceptable.
 If no date can be found, use “n.d.” (for no date).

 • Publisher numbers can be found on the CD liner notes or track listing.